genomicsclass/leanpub/manuscript/random_variables.md

 ## Random Variables

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/random_variables.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/inference/random_variables.Rmd).

 Let's see what a random variable is.
 Imagine we actually have the weight of all control female mice and can upload them to R. In Statistics, we refer to this as *the population*.
 These are all the control mice available from which we sampled 24.
 Note that in practice we do not have access to the population.
 We have a special data set that we're using here to illustrate concepts.